-The Employer signatory to this National Teamster Agreement/Addendum and associated Local Agreements, addenda and/or riders is the American National Red Cross.
+The Employer signatory to this National Teamsters Addendum and associated Local Agreements, addenda and/or riders is the American National Red Cross.
 The American National Red Cross is a single national non-profit corporation and a federally chartered instrumentality of the United States, able to conduct its business and affairs, and otherwise hold itself out, as the 'American Red Cross' in any jurisdiction.
 The chapters or other local or regional offices of the corporation are local units of the corporation, for which the corporation prescribes all policies and regulations, and which are not legal entities separate from the corporation.
 As such, the American National Red Cross has the authority to negotiate and execute contracts on behalf of any such chapters or regional offices.

 Section 2.
-Unions, Operations and Employees Covered A. The "Union" consists of any "Local Union" which may become a party to this National Teamsters Addendum and any Supplemental Agreement as hereinafter set forth.
+Unions, Operations and Employees Covered

+- A. The "Union" consists of any "Local Union" which may become a party to this National Teamsters Addendum and any Supplemental Agreement as hereinafter set forth.
 Such Local Unions are hereinafter collectively referred to as "Local Unions."
-In addition to such Local Unions, and the Coalition of American Red Cross Unions ("Coalition") representing Local Unions affiliated with the American Federation of State, County and Municipal Employees (AFSCME), American Federation of Teachers (AFT), Communications Workers of America (CWA), International Brotherhood of Teamsters (IBT), International Union of Operating Engineers (IUOE), Service Employees International Union (SEIU), United Automobile, Aerospace and

-Agricultural Implement Workers of America (UAW), United Food and Commercial Workers (UFCW), and the United Steelworkers (USW), is also a party to this Agreement and the agreements supplemental hereto.

-- B. The Employer recognizes each Local Union (and CWA National on behalf of its Local Unions) as the sole and exclusive collective bargaining agent with respect to rates of pay, hours and other terms and conditions of employment for its own respective bargaining unit employees in certified or recognized units referenced in Appendix A hereto. - C. A list of all the Local Unions covered by this National Teamster Addendum is described in Appendix A to the National Teamster Addendum, which will be updated by the parties by mutual written agreement as additional operations or employees become covered by this National Teamster Addendum.
+In addition to such Local Unions, the International Brotherhood of Teamsters (IBT) is also a party to this Agreement and the agreements supplemental hereto. - B. The Employer recognizes each Local Union as the sole and exclusive collective bargaining agent with respect to rates of pay, hours and other terms and conditions of employment for its own respective bargaining unit employees in certified or recognized units referenced in Appendix A hereto. - C. A list of all the Local Unions covered by this National Teamsters Addendum is described in Appendix A to the National Teamsters Addendum, which will be updated by the parties by mutual written agreement as additional operations or employees become covered by this National Teamsters Addendum.